 - We vaccinate pregnant patients at their Ob/Gyn offices during their regularly scheduled visits.

 - We provide flu vaccinations to ARC and non-ARC patients alike.

 - We will file a claim with your insurance company for you.
-Call the Customer Service telephone number on your Insurance Card for questions about what’s covered & your financial responsibility.
+Call the customer service telephone number on your insurance card for questions about what’s covered and your financial responsibility.

 - We keep a record of your shots in your medical record for future reference by your physician.

 - You can set up an appointment to receive other needed medical care at the same time that you get your flu vaccination.

 Flu Vaccines Offered

 - Regular flu shot (QIV*): Approved for people ages 6 months and older

 - Preservative-free flu shot (QIV*): Approved for pregnant women and ages 6 months and older